ossf/wg-securing-software-repos/docs/package-deletion-policies.md

 ## A Comprehensive Policy

-A package deletion policy should take into account the needs of open source maintainers, open source consumers, the package manager maintainer team, and the ecosystem at large.
+A package deletion policy should take into account the needs of open source maintainers, open source consumers, the package registry maintainer team, and the ecosystem at large.
 There isn't one correct way to balance these interests, but we suggest that your team consider the following when constructing a policy:

-1. Craft your package deletion policy to limit the ecosystem impact to a team-defined acceptable level.
+1. Craft your package deletion policy to limit the ecosystem impact to a team-defined acceptable level for author initiated package deletions.
+The package registry administration team should remove copyrighted, illegal, or abusive content regardless of how widely the package is adopted.
-2. Considerations like the newly open namespaces, version yanking and deprecation policies, and package manager architecture should be a part of the conversation from the beginning, as they are intrinsically linked to package deletion.
+2. Considerations like the newly open namespaces, version yanking and deprecation policies, and package registry architecture should be a part of the conversation from the beginning, as they are intrinsically linked to package deletion policies.
-3. Including options like version yanking and project deprecation can help you balance the competing interests of maintainers, consumers, the package manager, and the ecosystem.
+3. Including options like version yanking and project deprecation can help you balance the competing interests of maintainers, consumers, the package registry, and the ecosystem.
-4. Keep your community in the loop.
+5. Keep your community in the loop.
 Research pain points for your users, thoroughly document your policy, keep the community up to date on when to expect changes, and promote your policy once it is implemented.

 ## Sources